 - Focusing on customers' needs

 - Being honest, open and accountable

 - Providing equality of opportunities

 - Developing employees

 - Making best use of resources

 - Working in partnership

-School Aims: Mid Calder Primary School Aims
+School Aims : Mid Calder Primary School Aims

-- We aim to prepare all our young people with the skills, knowledge and attributes for the challenges of the future. - We aim to create a learning environment which stimulates, challenges, supports and provides opportunities to develop independent learners. - We aim to deliver an innovative and creative curriculum which is relevant to our children's lives and promotes personalisation and choice. - We aim to provide high quality learning and teaching experiences to enable every child to reach their full potential. - We aim to foster our core values through creating a positive and welcoming school ethos. - We aim to support each child's skills and talents through recognition and celebration of individual achievements. - We aim to promote effective partnerships between home, school and the wider community.
+- We aim to prepare all our young people with the skills, knowledge and attributes for the challenges of the future. - We aim to create a nurturing environment for our pupils to thrive. - We aim to create a learning environment which stimulates, challenges, supports and provides opportunities to develop independent learners. - We aim to deliver an innovative and creative curriculum which is relevant to our children's lives and promotes personalisation and choice. - We aim to provide high quality learning and teaching experiences to enable every child to reach their full potential. - We aim to foster our core values through creating a positive and welcoming school ethos. - We aim to support each child's skills and talents through recognition and celebration of individual achievements. - We aim to promote effective partnerships between home, school and the wider community developing a sustainable future for Mid Calder.